gopheracademy/gopheracademy-web/content/advent-2017/lexmachine-advent.md

 called lexical analysis.

-Modern compilers are designed as a "pipeline" or series of steps (called passes) which operator over a program.
+Modern compilers are designed as a "pipeline" or series of steps (called passes) which operate over a program.
 They take the source code and transform it step by step into the desired output (machine code, assembly, another programming language).
 Breaking compilation into steps simplifies each stage and makes the individual passes reusable.
 The start of the pipeline is shown in Figure 1.